Keenan-Faure/Shopify-Integrator/README.md

 Please see the small guide below on how to setup the webhook URL on Shopify.

-_note that this assumes that you have a shopify store with a valid ngrok authToken_
+_Note that this assumes that you have a shopify store with a valid ngrok `authToken`_

 - [Guide on how to link Ngrok with your Shopify webhook](https://ngrok.com/docs/integrations/shopify/webhooks/)

-**Note that your ngrok domain name can be found on the logs of the docker container.
+**Note that your ngrok domain name can be found on the web interface of the ngrok docker container.
 Also the ngrok domain changes each time when using a free ngrok account plan**

 ## How to run the project